Background

 Initial Assessment

-Prior to any works that may impact on great crested newts, EMEC Ecology will make an initial assessment to establish the potential presence of great crested newts.
-This habitat assessment would determine the likelihood of great crested newts being present and affected by the proposed works and may save the client considerable time and costs if a full great crested newt survey is not required.
-If the assessment finds the potential for great crested newts to be present, EMEC Ecology would recommend a full amphibian survey to determine the presence or presumed absence of great crested newts.
+Prior to any works that may impact on GCNs, EMEC Ecology will make an initial assessment to establish the potential presence of the species.
+This habitat assessment would determine the likelihood of GCNs being present and affected by the proposed works and may save the client considerable time and costs if further GCN survey is not required.
+If the assessment finds the potential for GCNs to be present, EMEC Ecology would recommend further survey to determine the presence or presumed absence of GCNs.

 Great Crested Newt Survey